-- Aim: how to project plan the design and development of a user interface.
-Candidates will compare different user interfaces, such as menu driven, Graphical User Interfaces and voice recognition etc. Candidates will then design and create their own user interface for a given scenario. - Internally assessed assignment (coursework) - 30% of the final grade
+- Aim: Candidates will understand interface design for individuals and organisations.
+They will be able to use project planning techniques to plan, design, develop and review a user interface for a given scenario. - Internally assessed assignment (coursework) - 30% of the final grade